isomerpages/moe-evergreensec/_info-for-evgians/For Students/Education and Career Guidance (ECG).md

 In Secondary School, the ECG emphasis is on Exploration with the goal of deepening students’ understanding of self and relating schooling to different education and career pathways.

-For more information, please refer to the [MOE Website](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/education-and-career-guidance).
+For more information, please refer to the [MOE Education and Career Guidance Website](https://www.moe.gov.sg/education-in-sg/our-programmes/education-and-career-guidance).

 **ECG@EVG**